section-engineering-education/engineering-education/content/articles/svelte-with-vite-typescript-and-tailwind-css/index.md

 Svelte is a JavaScript front-end framework for building reactive and interactive UI components like React, Angular, and Vue.
-Unlike its peers would ship a JavaScript runtime to the browser to make your code work, Svelte is a compiler.
+Svelte is a compiler, unlike its peers, which provides a JavaScript runtime to the browser to make your code work.
 It converts the declarative code that you write into imperative code that works with native browser APIs.
 This produces highly performant applications in a very small codebase, allowing you to write complex applications.

-Svelte also runs with no virtual DOM.
-This guide will build a portfolio application that shows how to use Vite, TypeScript, and Tailwind CSS in a Svelte application.
+This tutorial will build a portfolio application that demonstrates how to utilize Vite, TypeScript, and Tailwind CSS in a Svelte application.

 ### Prerequisites
 - Basic knowledge working with TypeScript, Tailwind CSS and Svelte.